aaron-grau/curic/javascript/projects/mail/README.md

       * Tell the `MessageStore` to send the current draft by calling `MessageStore.sendDraft()`
-      * Navigate back to the inbox by changing the hash fragment using `location.hash`
+      * Navigate back to the inbox by changing the hash fragment using `window.location.hash`.
-    * Test that when you submit the form you are redirected to the `Inbox`
+    * Test that when you submit the form you are redirected to the `Inbox`.
-    * Test that your `Sent` folder contains the message you sent
+    * Test that your `Sent` folder contains the message you sent.

 [template-literals]: ../readings/template-literals.md
 [separation-of-concerns]: https://en.wikipedia.org/wiki/Separation_of_concerns